uoitsci/pi-labs/site/content/lab/ssdisplay1/index.md

 Adafruit, who makes the 7-segment display, has created a Python library for our display, which provides the `segments` class.
 The library is preinstalled on the Pi, but you'll need to download the example code from GitHub.

+Run the below code on the bash terminal (Not the IDLE Shell).

 {{< highlight bash >}}
 git clone https://github.com/adafruit/Adafruit_CircuitPython_HT16K33
 cd Adafruit_CircuitPython_HT16K33